Marklin2289/polygon-learning/markdown/pyth/PYTH_VISUALIZE_DATA.md

 const ema = (newData.price - previousEma) * smoothingFactor + previousEma;
 ```

-- `EMAc` is the currently calculated EMA - "c" stands for "current", because we are going to be using a timeframe smaller than a single day on our chart.
+- `EMAc` is the currently calculated EMA - "c" stands for "current", because we are going to be using a time frame smaller than a single day on our chart.
 This is the product of our calculation, but don't get too hung up on this.
 - `value` is the current value, so in our case the price being reported by Pyth.
 - `EMAp` is the previously calculated EMA - "p" stands for "previous".
 - `weight` is a multiplier that gives less importance to older values.
 This can also be referred to as a "smoothing factor".
-To calculate the `weight` we require a timeframe, known as a **window** (this can be an arbitrary number: 10 days, 5 days, 45 minutes, etc.)
+To calculate the `weight` we require a time frame, known as a **window** (this can be an arbitrary number: 10 days, 5 days, 45 minutes, etc.)

 We need to define our **smoothing factor** or `weight`, which can be done by dividing 2 by the **window** + 1: